lapinek/platform-scripting/README.AM.md

 <br/>

-Another potential benefit of using `JavaImporter` could be more discernible errors.
+Another potential benefit of using `JavaImporter` could be more discernible errors it produces.

 For example, [com.sun.identity.idm.IdUtils](https://backstage.forgerock.com/docs/am/7/apidocs/com/sun/identity/idm/IdUtils.html) is not currently allowed by default in AM 7.
 If you attempt to call its `getIdentity` method with the full path inline, or by assigning either the class or the method reference to a variable, you may receive somewhat misleading errors: